 Open House.
 Lee District Supervisor Dana Kauffman’s (D) open house will be in January, at 6121 Franconia Road, Springfield, in the Helen Wilson Community Room.

 16th Annual Chocolate Lovers Festival.
 Feb.
 2-3, in downtown Fairfax.
 Join the City of Fairfax in celebrating everything chocolate.
 703-591-2450, www.chocolatefestival.net.

 Supervisors Dana Kauffman (D-Lee) conducts a community meeting in March at Lane Elementary School.
 Taste of Lee District will follow the meeting from 12-1 p.m.
 The meeting includes display tables by many different organizations, a speaker and brief comments from federal, state and local officials.

-22nd Annual Spotlight on the Arts Festival.
-April 20-May 6.
-The City of Fairfax, George Mason University, Fairfax Commission on the Arts, and the Northern Virginia Community College celebrate local performing arts with concerts, recitals and demonstrations around the city.
+23nd Annual Spotlight on the Arts Festival.
+Runs April 20-May 7 at locations, including, the City of Fairfax, George Mason University, Fairfax Commission on the Arts, and the Northern Virginia Community College celebrate local performing arts with concerts, recitals and demonstrations around the city.
 For information on the Festival, call 703-352-ARTS or visit www.fairfaxspotlight.org.
 For information on the Commission, Old Town Hall Performance Series, or other events in the city year round, visit www.fairfaxarts.org.